-My husband and I are empty nesters; our children are 27, 26, and 24, and they all live on their own.
-My husband, Marc, is a Physical Therapist and certified forest therapy guide.
-One of our daughters, Kelsey, went to Duke University and is now in PA School at Elon.
+My husband and I are empty nesters; our children are 29, 28, and 26, and they all live on their own.
+My husband, Marc, is a Physical Therapist and a certified forest therapy guide.
+One of our daughters, Kelsey, went to Duke University and then Elon PA School; she is now a pediatric Physician's Assistant.
 Our son, Killian, and daughter, Winnie, both went to Appalachian State University.
 We live on a small forest/farm south of Winston-Salem with a lot of animal friends.
-We have three dogs, one cat, seven chickens and five ducks.
-We rescued two of our three dogs this summer; one was living with an abusive family, and the other had spent his 7-year life in a cage at a medical testing laboratory.
-We also raise critically endangered ducks and rare chickens.
-Animal conservation is very important to me.
+We have three dogs, one cat, and six chickens.
+We rescued two of our three dogs during the first "Covid summer"; one was living with an abusive family, and the other had spent his 7-year life in a cage at a medical testing laboratory.
+Animal protection is very important to me.
 In our free time, we enjoy hiking, camping, biking, and seeing independent films.
 My favorite thing is travel; I love to learn about new people and places.
 And I can’t wait to learn about all of you!

 Feel free to contact me at email@example.com or 336-605-3300; I look forward to assisting you in any way I can!